GuilhermeSpadaccia/arrhythmia_detection/README.md

 # arrhythmia_detection
-A ML algorithm to detect arrhythmia
+A ML algorithm to detect arrhythmia .
+The data base used can be found at: https://physionet.org/content/mitdb/1.0.0/